Last Updated on: 15th October 2023, 01:51 pm

 The respiratory sensitivity of birds is a double-edged sword.
-While it’s beneficial for flight, it makes birds far more vulnerable to environmental contaminants that are largely inconsequential to us.
+While it’s beneficial for flight, it makes birds far more vulnerable to environmental contaminants that are inconsequential to us.

 Consider how canaries were once used in coal mines to detect deadly gasses.
 If the bird died, it was time to exit.
 The birds were affected by airborne toxins earlier, which served as an early warning system.

-Synthetic air fresheners, including aerosol sprays or plug-in devices, carry toxic chemical compounds that linger in the air with life-threatening consequences for all bird species.
+Synthetic air fresheners, including aerosol sprays or plug-in devices, carry chemical compounds that linger in the air with life-threatening consequences for all bird species.

 When inhaled by parrots, commercial air fresheners cause wheezing, coordination loss, seizures, paralysis, and death.
 The sooner a pet bird is removed from the environment, the more likely it is to survive.